 - Could not be considered 'business as usual'

-- Does not confer any particular competitive advantage to any trading party or group of trading parties
+- Does not confer any particular competitive advantage to any trading party or group of trading parties.

 For a full list of criteria, please see the governance document available on the Market Improvement Fund webpage.

 All applicants will receive an email to say that their application has been received, as well as a notification of the result of their application.
+If your application has been shortlisted you will receive an invitation to present your project to the committee.
 Unsuccessful applications will be given a brief summary as to why their application was rejected.
-Final award of funds will take place once the Funding Agreement has been signed by MOSL and all successful applicants.

 Related pages